mobxjs/mobx/docs/refguide/is-observable.md

 # isObservableArray

-Returns true if the given obect is an array that was made observable using `mobx.observable(array)`.
+Returns true if the given object is an array that was made observable using `mobx.observable(array)`.

 # isObservableObject